-As mentioned above, the egress nodes monitor the packet markings for each ingress-egress aggregate.
+As mentioned above, the egress nodes monitor the packet markings for each ingressegress aggregate.
 This can be done by a congestion level estimator.
 Whenever a packet arrives, the congestion level estimator interprets a non-marked packet as 0 and a marked packet as 1.
-It applies an exponentially weighted moving average (EWMA) to these values to obtain time-dependent averages using whereby X_n stands for the marking of packet n.
-Rewriting Equation (1) shows that samples X_i contribute for longer time to the CLE but with decreasing intensity which is controlled by the weight parameter w < 1:
+It applies an exponentially weighted moving average (EWMA) to these values to obtain time-dependent averages using whereby $X_n$ is a random variable which is 1 if packet n is marked and 0, otherwise.
+Rewriting Equation (1) shows that samples $X_i$ contribute for longer time to the CLE but with decreasing intensity which is controlled by the weight parameter w < 1: